mscharhag/articles/2021-06-17-mysql-jdbc.md

 ###### Introducing JDBC

-The JDBC Application Programming Interface is composed by 4 main interfaces:
+The JDBC Application Programming Interface (API) is composed by 4 main interfaces:

 + Driver: Sets up a connection to the database
 + Connection: Sends query to the database